gradle/gradle/design-docs/dev-infrastructure.md

 Upgrade existing Saucy machines and probably also Precise.

+## Ensure that packages have consistent versions across all build machines

+Currently we are using apt-get to install packages on ubuntu build machines.
+The problem with this is that as new versions arrive in the repository the old ones are removed and always the latest currently available version is used.
+This means that the package version used by a machine depends on when that machine was provisioned.

+Do something so that package versions used are consistent and don't depend on when the machine was provisioned.

 # Build against Early Access builds of the JDK

 This would include new releases of 6, 7, 8 and 9.